21 SIS Epidemic Across a Dynamic Network

 EpiModel simulates disease epidemics over dynamic networks by integrating dynamic model simulations with the simulation of other epidemiological processes such as disease transmission and recovery.
 Like the network model simulations, these processes are also simulated stochastically so that the range of potential outcomes under the model specifications is estimated.

 The specification of epidemiological processes to model may be arbitrarily complex, but EpiModel includes a number of “built-in” model types within the software.
-Additional components will be programmed and plugged into the simulation API (just like any epidemic model); we will start to cover that tomorrow.
+Additional components will be programmed and plugged into the simulation API (just like any epidemic model); we will introduce this later, and cover this in depth in our advanced workshop.
 Here, we will start simple with an SIS epidemic using this built-in functionality.
-This is starting point to what you can do in EpiModel!
+This is just the starting point to what you can do in EpiModel!

 21.2.1 Epidemic Model Parameters